brianlinuxing/brianlinuxing/README.md

 IT Manager
 ----------

 Veteran IT manager, coded in more languages than I've hair left!

 Am old enough that I don't need Google or ChatGPT to fix problems.

 Worked in the financial sector and for Blue chips, done everything.
 Now I do training and teach Linux (with the history of computing, CLI and everything else), have run big tech communities.
-Will launch a blog in the autumn, reviewing tech and clever microprocessors, etc Currently, doing masses of #AWS, great fun but hard on my old brain😁 Am BrianLinuxing everywhere.
+Will launch a blog in the autumn, reviewing tech and clever microprocessors, etc.

+Currently, doing masses of #AWS, great fun but hard on my old brain :) Am BrianLinuxing everywhere.
 PS: am a Wikipedian and love facts, reason and knowledge.

 *   🌍  I'm based in London
 *   🖥️  See my portfolio at [My interim site](http://www.tumblr.com/brianlinuxing/701463819518689280/an-introduction-from-brianlinuxing-welcome)